Skip to main content

 Buyer delivers USDCSeller delivers USDC + interest (return)

-• Compliance is re-screened at closing (parties may have been sanctioned between opening and closing)
+The closing settlement goes through the full compliance and escrow flow independently.
+Compliance is re-screened because parties may have been sanctioned between opening and closing.